Watch the discussion here

 Pip Jamieson is the Founder & CEO of The Dots (https://the-dots.com), dubbed ‘The next LinkedIn?’ by Forbes.
 The Dots is designed around the networking needs of ‘No Collar’ professionals – creators, freelancers, and entrepreneurs.
 As routine jobs become more automated, these No Collar professionals will represent the future workforce.

-Lachlan Williams, Group Strategy Director, R/GA
+Lachlan Williams, Head of Strategy, R/GA

 Lachlan has worked in creative & media agencies since 2004.
 His experience spans a wide spectrum of disciplines, including; brand planning, product and experience strategy, communication planning, interactive planning and content planning.
+And most recently has gone deep into the topic of Employee Experience.

 6.00pm – 7.00pm: Arrival, Creative/AI Demos, drinks & food